sindhura-pv/book-sharing-api/README.md

     pip3 install djangorestframework

 Now we have successfully installed Django (configured with the rest framework as well) and we can start developing our website using Django and Python3.

+Once you have downloaded this folder, cd into the installation directory and run the following commands to get your website up and running:

+python manage.py runserver